 Renting fits most exhibitors

 Most companies don’t meet all of these conditions, which is when renting starts to make a whole lot of sense.
-Renting fits the majority of exhibitors providing all the expertise and support to insure your booth arrives efficiently on time and is installed smoothly without waste or damage.
-It’s no wonder why most trade show exhibits that are used around the world, are trade show rental exhibits.
+Renting fits the majority of exhibitors providing all the expertise and support to insure your booth arrives efficiently, on time and is installed smoothly without waste or damage.
+It’s no wonder that most trade show exhibits that are used around the world are trade show rental exhibits.
 Rental exhibits are more about convenience, flexibility and managing the risk of a high cost business expense.

 If this message resonates to you then let’s discuss these costs in detail.
-If it’s obvious that rental is right for you then we also want to you help you understand why and where our rental solutions are a cut above.
+If it’s obvious that rental is right for you then we also want to you help you understand why and where our rental solutions are a cut above the rest.